 If you’re attempting to receive compensation for injuries sustained in a car accident, prepare for a long fight, or at least a long wait.
 Any legal process takes time, from a few weeks to a few years.
-It is often the case that car accident victims do not see their money for months after the initial case is filed, and sometimes it can take even longer than that.
+It is often the case that people not at fault in a car accident do not see their money for months after the initial case is filed, and sometimes it can take even longer than that.
 Car accident attorney Robert White of Odessa, Texas wants clients to have realistic expectations for their case, and to plan accordingly.
 A few guidelines are listed below.

 The Time Frame Depends Largely on the People Involved

 Although you may think that a lawsuit is the only option for receiving damages, another option is an injury settlement.
 An injury settlement is an agreement between all parties involved in a case that determines what damages should be paid and when.
 It is typically resolved before a trial is initiated.
 Usually an injury settlement has a deadline of about 20 to 30 days for payment to be issued.